HireDale/daleydose/help-files.md

 View available windows and their functions in the application.

 - [**Home Window**](/daleydose/window-home)
-  This window enables you to create and edit a patient’s prescription.
+  This window enables you to create and manage a patient’s prescription.

 - [**Add Medication Window**](/daleydose/window-add-medication)
   This window enables you to add, edit, and remove medications from the current prescription.